craigermcgreger/NTCIP_8008/docs/contributor-responsibilities.md

 ### Create a Branch {.body}

-Prior to starting work on a claimed issue, the contributor **shall** create a separate branch for all edits related to that singlular issue.
+Prior to starting work on a claimed issue, the contributor **shall** create a separate branch for all edits related to that singular issue.

 !!! note
     Creating a separate branch facilitates tracking of changes and allows